-3. Include the exordium URLconf in your project urls.py like this:
+4. Include the exordium URLconf in your project urls.py like this:

-'''

-url(r'^exordium/', include('exordium.urls')),
+path('exordium/', include('exordium.urls')),

-'''

-- 4. Run python manage.py migrate exordium to create the Exordium models. - 5.
-Run python manage.py migrate dynamic_preferences to create the Dynamic Preferences models, if this wasn't already configured on your Django install.

-- 6. Run python manage.py loaddata --app exordium initial_data to load some initial data into the database.
-(This is not actually strictly speaking necessary the app will create the necessary data automatically if it's not found.) - 7.
+- 5. Run python manage.py migrate dynamic_preferences to create the Dynamic Preferences models, if this wasn't already configured on your Django install. - 6.
+Run python manage.py migrate exordium to create the Exordium models. - 7.
+Run python manage.py loaddata --app exordium initial_data to load some initial data into the database.
+(This is not actually strictly speaking necessary the app will create the necessary data automatically if it's not found.) - 8.
 If running this from a "real" webserver, ensure that it's configured to serve Django static files.
-Then run python manage.py collectstatic to get Exordium's static files in place. - 8.
+Then run python manage.py collectstatic to get Exordium's static files in place.
+If you didn't want to set same-origin-allow-popups for Django's COOP header, make sure that your server sends a Cross-Origin-Opener-Policy: same-origin header along with these static files, or possibly unsafe-none if the static files protocol/hostname/port doesn't match Django's. - 9.
 Either start the development server with python manage.py runserver or bring up your existing server.
-Also ensure that you have a webserver configured to allow access directly to your music library files, and optionally to the zipfile downloads Exordium will create. - 9.
-Visit the administrative area in Dynamic Preferences > Global preferences and set the values for the following: - Exordium Library Base Path: This is what defines where your music library can be found on disk. - Exordium Media URL: This is the base URL which provides direct access to the files in your library.
+Also ensure that you have a webserver configured to allow access directly to your music library files, and optionally to the zipfile downloads Exordium will create. - 10.
+Visit the administrative area in Dynamic Preferences > Global preferences and set the values for the following: - Exordium Library Base Path: This is what defines where your music library can be found on disk. - Exordium Media URL for HTML5: This is the base URL which provides direct access to the files in your library, used by the HTML streaming player.
 Omit the trailing slash, though things will probably work fine even if it's in there.
-Without this set properly, song download links will be broken and the streaming player will not work properly. - Exordium Zip File Generation Path: Path on the filesystem to store zipfile album downloads.
+Without this set properly, the streaming player will not work properly.
+Note that if your base URL for Exordium is https, this will have to be https as well, to avoid browser errors. - Exordium Media URL for m3u: This is the base URL which provides direct access to the files in your library, used by the m3u Playlist functionality, and also the direct song download links when enumerating tracks.
+This can be the same as the HTML5 URL.
+Omit the slash, though things will probably work fine even if it's in there.
+Without this set properly, m3u playlists and direct track downloads will not work properly.
+This URL can be http even if the main site is https. - Exordium Zip File Generation Path: Path on the filesystem to store zipfile album downloads.
 This is the one location in which the user running Django needs write access. - Exordium Zip File Retrieval URL: This is the base URL providing web access to that zipfile directory.
+Note that if your base URL for Exordium is https, this will have to be https as well, to avoid browser errors.

 Without the last two options, Exordium will still function fine, but the album-download button will not be rendered.
-Exordium will also function without the "Exordium Media URL" option being set properly, though with the caveats mentioned above.
+Exordium will also function without the "Exordium Media URL" options being set properly, though with the caveats mentioned above.

-10. If Zipfile downloads are configured, a process should be put into place to delete the zipfiles after a period of time.
+11. If Zipfile downloads are configured, a process should be put into place to delete the zipfiles after a period of time.
 I personally use a cronjob to do this: